Calimesa, California

-Calimesa (portmanteau of California and Mesa, Spanish for "table") is a city in Riverside County, California, United States in the Greater Los Angeles area.
-The population was 7,879 at the 2010 census, up from 7,139 at the 2000 census.
+Calimesa (portmanteau of California and Mesa, Spanish for "table") is a city in Riverside County, California, United States.
+Located in the Greater Los Angeles area, the population was 10,026 at the 2020 census, up from 7,879 at the 2010 census.
 It is situated in the San Gorgonio Pass.

 History

 Etymology

 Historically, Calimesa began as a small rural town with mostly single-family homes and ranches.
-With completion of U.S. Route 99 (modern day I-10), businesses opened and Calimesa began to take on a separate identity from the larger neighboring town of Yucaipa.
-In June 1929, nearly 100 residents attended a meeting and decided to apply for their own post office and to start a “name contest” in which the winner was paid $10.
-Calimesa was chosen from 107 names submitted, and is said to come from “cali” (referring to California) and “mesa” from the Spanish word meaning "table" or "table-lands."
+With completion of U.S. Route 99 (now I-10), businesses opened and Calimesa began to take on a separate identity from the larger neighboring town of Yucaipa.
+In June 1929, nearly 100 residents attended a meeting and decided to apply for their own post office and to start a "name contest" in which the winner was paid $10.
+Calimesa was chosen from 107 names submitted, and is said to come from "cali" (referring to California) and "mesa" from the Spanish word meaning "table" or "table-lands."
 The first post office was the grocery store at Calimesa Boulevard and Avenue K.